hhjami/offline-judge/README.md

 * Fix Special Judge
 * Remove codes, replace with executable files
 * Encrypt whole package, decrypt at startup
+* Change the underlying codes to JAVA for portability

 ### Who do I talk to? ###